This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Leaves are the tree’s primary energy converters and heat regulators.
 Perennial trees shed their leaves annually.
 Shed leaves consist mainly of cellulose and lignin.
 Leaves with high lignin levels are slow to decompose.

 Because leaves are high in cellulose and lignin, they are resistant to bacteria breakdown.
-Fungi do initial decomposition with bacteria taking over later in the process.
+Fungi do initial decomposition, with bacteria taking over later in the process.

 What is Leaf Composting?

 The leaves that fall to the ground have little value in their initial state.
-Low in carbon matter, high in decomposition resistant materials, and a tendency to either mat or blow away, fall leaves have little value.
+Low in carbon matter, high in decomposition-resistant materials, and a tendency to either mat or blow away, fall leaves have little value.

-However, by adding a little magic in the form of nitrogen, uric acid, carbon, water, and oxygen, and, boom, you have a highly valued soil enhancer.
+However, by adding a little magic in the form of nitrogen, uric acid, carbon, water, and oxygen, boom, you have a highly valued soil enhancer.

 To make the magic quicker when gardening, try to prevent too much heat from escaping.
 However, leaf compost doesn’t get as hot as bacteria-driven decomposition processes.

-While it is common to refer to the process as compost, the composted product is actually leaf mold.
+While it is common to refer to the process as compost, the composted product is leaf mold.
 This is because fungi, and not bacteria, mainly do the breakdown.

-How Do you Compost Leaves?
+How Do You Compost Leaves?

 Like with all compost processes, there are five essential ingredients to compost leaves when gardening: